Long-range contact process and percolation on a random lattice: Contact processes with dynamical range

 Analogously, let $e \in \E_v \cap \left( \cup_{n \geq 0} E_n\right)$ be an explored vertical bond.
 According to conditions given in the paragraph of \eqref{eq: aberto2}, by inequalities in \eqref{eq: ProbC} and \eqref{eq: ProbM} it holds that if, $\rho_L > a/L$ and $L \geq L_0$ then

 Combining this last inequality with \eqref{eq: ProbC2}, it holds that

 Thus, for $L$ such that $\rho_L > a/L$ and $L \geq L_0$, the exploration processes dominates an oriented, anisotropic and independent percolation model on $\LL^2_+$, where each horizontal or vertical bond is open with probability $\alpha$ and $(1-\delta)^3$, respectively.
-By a Pierls type argument we can choose $\delta=\delta(\alpha)>0$ small enough such that this anisotropic percolation model is supercritical.
+By a Peierls type argument we can choose $\delta=\delta(\alpha)>0$ small enough such that this anisotropic percolation model is supercritical (see Application (ii) of Theorem 3.1 in~\cite{Ke} and Theorem 3.17 in~\cite{Gr}, for an use of a Peierls type argument for anisotropic and oriented percolation, respectively ).
 This concludes the proof for the case $d=1$.